modernish/modernish/README.md

 haven't already been run and cache the results (`--cache`) and output the modernish IDs of the positive tests, one per line (`--show`).

+Exit status: 0 if the shell has the item in question; 1 if not; 2 if one of the arguments is not recognised as a valid identifier.

 ## Working with variables ##